 Luckily, chlamydia and gonorrhea are easy to detect and easy to treat.
 Testing is painless.
 Find a clinic near you, pee in a cup, and hand it over to the clinic staff.
 They may be able to tell you a result right away or within a few days.
 If you live in certain areas, you might be able to get a home test kit for free in the mail.
 Getting treated is easy too—you just take the prescribed antibiotic pills.*

 What about that awkward moment when you have to tell somebody else they may have an infection?
-‘It’s Your Sex Life’ has more good tips for talking about it.
-If you can’t bear the thought of a face-to-face conversation, try sending an anonymous e-card with InSpot.
+Here are some tips for letting a partner know in person, over the phone or online.

 Bacterial STIs are too common to ignore, and nothing’s hotter than being on top of your health.

-**You may have seen headlines recently warning of of strains of gonorrhea that are resistant to all antibiotic drugs.
-While this is something to keep an eye on, fortunately at this point it's not a problem in the U.S. The CDC has more information about these strains if you want to learn more.
+*You may have seen warnings about strains of gonorrhea that are resistant to all antibiotic drugs.
+While this is something to keep an eye on, fortunately at this point it’s not a problem in the U.S. The CDC has more information about these strains if you want to learn more.

 Heat up your weekends with our best sex tips and so much more.